tarleb/jats-con-2022/paper.md

 do not show up in other output formats.
 The most common use of such snippets is for document-internal cross-references.

-Pandoc offers a feature called "Lua filters" that allows to modify the abstract document tree programmatically.
+Pandoc offers a feature called "[Lua filters](https://pandoc.org/lua-filters)" that allows to modify the abstract document tree programmatically.
 We made heavy use of Lua filters to improve and shape the conversion process.

-### LaTeX code for cross-references
+### Cross-references

+Markdown support for cross-references is limited.
+For example, there is no automatic numbering of figures or tables, as there is in LaTeX.
+However, as many authors are familiar with the respective LaTeX mechanisms, the decision was made to add support for these features.

-We automatically check the document for raw LaTeX code relevant to cross-references.
-Pandoc's LaTeX parser is used to process these snippets.
+The system checks the document for raw LaTeX code relevant for cross-referencing.
+The snippets are then processed further in a Lua filter, using pandoc's LaTeX parser to read the raw LaTeX.

-Example code:
+Below is example Lua code, showing the kind of processing necessary to support LaTeX cross-references.

 ``` lua
 -- Function called on all raw inline snippets.